ttaubert/octoblog/source/_posts/2016-06-07-continuous-integration-for-nss.markdown

 action by looking at our [Waterfall diagram](http://test.nss-crypto.org/) showing the build status of the latest pushes to the NSS repository.

-The problem with the current setup is that these buildbots are unfortunately rather hard to maintain and slow.
-Build and test tasks are run sequentially, all NSS tests are a big monolithic chunk.
+The problem with the current setup is that it's unfortunately rather complex and the bots are slow.
+Build and test tasks are run sequentially, all NSS tests as a big monolithic chunk.
 On some machines it takes 10-15 hours, that is after they became available, before you will be notified about potential breakage.

 So the first thing that needs to be done is to replicate the current setup as good as possible and then split monolithic test runs into many small tasks that can be run in parallel.
 Builds will be prepared by build tasks, test tasks will later download and use them to run tests.

-We want a good turnaround time, ideally one should know whether a push broke the tree after not more than 15-30 minutes.
-In addition to all of that we also want to run a few more tools, like code formatters and static analyzers.
-We want a [TreeHerder UI](https://treeherder.mozilla.org/#/jobs?repo=nss) that gives a good overview of all current build and test tasks, as well as an IRC and email notification system so we don't have to watch the tree all day.
+A good turnaround time is essential, ideally one should know whether a push broke the tree after not more than 15-30 minutes.
+In addition to all of that we also want to run a few more tools, like code formatters, static analyzers, and interoperability test suites.
+We want a [TreeHerder](https://github.com/mozilla/treeherder/) dashboard that gives a good overview of all current build and test tasks, as well as an IRC and email notification system so we don't have to watch the tree all day.

-As Linux is usually the easiest platform to develop on, and Taskcluster already offers excellent support for Linux tasks, let's get started with that.
+As Taskcluster already offers excellent Linux support, let's concentrate on that.
+When everything is done we will be able to add Windows and OS X tasks to the setup without a lot of work, except for some fiddling with the respective toolchains.

 ## Docker for Linux tasks